 \begin{theorem} If $G = U(4)$ and $i = 2$ or $3$, and $n$ is only divisible by primes that split in $E$, we have $h^i_{(2)}(Y(n)) \ll_\epsilon V(n)^{8/15 + \epsilon}$.

 \end{theorem}

 See Theorem \ref{mainthm} for a precise statement.
-As Theorem \ref{simplemainthm} relies on the results of Mok in \cite{Mo}, it is conditional on the stabilization of the twisted trace formula that is currently being carried out by Moeglin and Waldspurger \cite{Wa6,Wa1,Wa2,Wa3,Wa4,Wa5}.

-We expect Theorem \ref{simplemainthm} to be sharp in the case $i = 3$, but when $i = 2$ we expect the true order of growth to be $V(n)^{2/5 + \epsilon}$.
-The reason for this discrepancy is that, assuming the Adams-Johnson conjectures on the structure of cohomological Arthur packets, the main contribution to $h^2_{(2)}$ comes from parameters of the form $\nu(2) \boxtimes \phi^N$ with $\phi^N \in \widetilde{\Phi}_\text{ell}(2)$ (in the notation of $\mathsection$\ref{sec2glob}).
-We do not have sharp bounds for the contribution from these parameters, because we do not have sharp bounds for the dimensions of spaces of $K$-fixed vectors in Speh representations as $K$ shrinks.
-Note that we have $h^1_{(2)}(Y(n)) = 0$ for all $n$, by combining the noncompact Matsushima formula contained in \cite{BC} with the vanishing theorems of e.g. $\mathsection$10.1 of \cite{BW}.
+We expect Theorem \ref{simplemainthm} to be sharp in the case $i = 3$, but when $i = 2$ we expect the true order of growth to be $V(n)^{2/5 + \epsilon}$ for reasons discussed below.
+Note that we have $h^1_{(2)}(Y(n)) = 0$ for all $n$, by combining the noncompact Matsushima formula of \cite[Prop 5.6]{BG} with the vanishing theorems of e.g. $\mathsection$10.1 of \cite{BW}.